Certificate of Incorporation Zimbabwe (CR2) — What It Is & How to Get One | RegisterCompany.co.zw

 • 7–14 working days for standard processing

-If your documents have errors or are incomplete, the Registry will issue a query, which extends the timeline.
-This is the most common cause of delays.
+If your documents have errors or are incomplete, the Registry will raise a query, which extends the timeline.
+This is the most common cause of delay — which is exactly why we check every form before filing.

 What to Do After Receiving the Certificate